Best Flood Barriers for Disasters & Emergencies

 Effectiveness

-Those can obviously be useful, but we were looking for solutions that you could trust to not leak.
+Those can obviously be useful, but we were looking for solutions that you could trust not to leak.

 Deployment Time